-Though it might seem odd to cage a dead body, the cages are there to prevent wildlife from getting to the cadavers.
+Though it might seem odd to cage a dead body, the cages are there to prevent wildlife (yikes, vultures) from getting to the cadavers.
 That way, scientists can study insect and microbial decay alone.
 Some of the bodies are left in the open, however, in order to better understand how wildlife impacts decomposition.

 Located outside Huntsville, Sam Houston State University, known for its Criminal Justice school, runs the Southeast Texas Applied Forensic Science Facility or STAFS Facility.
 Though it's a comparable set up, the STAFS Facility yields dissimilar results from its Central Texas counterpart.
 That's because the subtropical climate of the Texas Gulf Coast has a different impact on decomposition.